vizionik25/mcp-moviepy/README.md

 1. Tools that create or modify clips return a `clip_id` (UUID).
 2. Subsequent tools accept this `clip_id` to perform further operations.
 3. Use `list_clips` to see active objects and `delete_clip` to free system memory.

+### Custom Effects
+In the custom effects directory there are 3 different custom effects a quad mirror effect, chroma-key effect, & RGB sync.
+These 3 three effects give you a good base for just about any complex effect that you would want to create for MoviePy most of the time you can combine one of these 3 with one of the effects that comes with MoviePy and minimal adjustment to achieve your desired result.
+I say that but I'm also someone who has been programming using Python for 20 years and been a VJ for 28 years.
+So, whats easy to me might not be easy for everyone.